tagolino/learn-react-udemy/README.md

   - Should've seperate components for header
 64. Outsourcing concept items into a reusable component
 # Section 5 - React state and working with events
+67. Listening to events and working with event handlers
+##### Exercise 7: Exercise: Listening to events
+68.
 # Section 6 - Rendering lists and condition content